snowplow-archive/snowplow.github.com/_posts/2014-09-29-berlin-roundup.md

 Yali and I are back from the Snowplow team's [trip to Berlin] [berlin-trip] - it was a great visit, seeing plenty of new and old faces alike.

-Below the fold we will (briefly) cover:
+Below the fold I will (briefly) cover:

 1. [Wednesday: startups roundtable and DAALA](/blog/2014/09/29/berlin-trip-roundup/#daala)
 2. [Thursday: co-up and Big Data Beers](/blog/2014/09/29/berlin-trip-roundup/#big-data-beers)